Name: Emma Putland

 - Research Assistant for Linguistic Profiling for Professionals (2017-18)

 - Volunteer at Headway, a care centre for adults with brain injuries in Nottingham (2016)

-- Sociolinguistics, particularly how social ideologies are visually and linguistically presented, most notably regarding (mental) health communication.
+- Sociolinguistics, particularly regarding how science and health are communicated to the public.
 Other areas of interest include gender and ageism.

 - Combining methodologies, including (critical) discourse analysis, multi-modal analysis, and corpus linguistics.
 I am also very interested in incorporating the views of other people (e.g. people with lived experience and other members of the public) within my research.